July 18, 2022

 The point is that the questions “where are going?” and “why are you here?” are deeply interconnected.
 There is an unending array of topics you could study or skills you could develop while on your journey with Kairos.
 We are inviting you to give some thought to the idea that your goals should inform your path.
 When you have your goals in mind, you can more easily know when you have arrived (i.e., finished).

-When you are backpacking through Europe, you begin with a map, some waypoints or destinations, and some idea of how you will know you that have arrived at those destinations.
+When you are backpacking through Europe, you begin with a map, some waypoints or destinations, and some idea of how you will know that you have arrived at those destinations.
 The same is true for your journey through a program with Kairos.
 You have a map and some destinations (the outcomes).
 You need to do some thinking to articulate how you will know when you have arrived at those destinations.

 In our next article, we will ask the question, “Where have you been?”
 Join us next week to see how that question can be a helpful way to think about the journey you are taking.